Alice Paul: 1913 Woman Suffrage Procession

 After the parade, the NAWSA's next focus was lobbying for a constitutional amendment to secure the right to vote for women.
 Such an amendment had been initially sought by suffragists Susan B. Anthony and Elizabeth Cady Stanton who, as leaders of the NWSA, fought for a federal amendment to the constitution securing women's suffrage until the 1890 formation of NAWSA, which campaigned for the vote on a state-by-state basis.

 National Woman's Party

 Paul's militant methods started to create tension between her and the leaders of NAWSA, who thought she was moving too aggressively in Washington.
 Eventually, disagreements about strategy and tactics led to a break with NAWSA.
-Paul formed the Congressional Union for Woman Suffrage and, later, the National Woman's Party (NWP) in 1916.
+Paul formed the Congressional Union for Woman Suffrage and, later the National Woman's Party (NWP) in 1916.

-The NWP began introducing some of the methods used by the suffrage movement in Britain and focused entirely on achieving a constitutional amendment for woman suffrage.
+The NWP began introducing some of the methods used by the suffrage movement in Britain such as silent sentinels and focused entirely on achieving a constitutional amendment for woman suffrage.
 Alva Belmont, a multi-millionaire socialite at the time, was the largest donor to Paul's efforts.
 The NWP was accompanied by press coverage and the publication of the weekly newspaper, The Suffragist.